ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 - Researching how to fix the Widevine issue so basic web browsing including some YouTube here and there
 - Downloading updates, installing new applications including snaps and Debian packages

+Suspending does not seem to work correctly as the display is still on when the lid is closed but it does turn off if you use the menu to suspend.
+The battery does still seem to drain while suspended much higher then one would expect when in that state.
+It may be connected to the `mem_sleep` status which we check with this command:

+aaronh@drack:~$ cat /sys/power/mem_sleep
+[s2idle]

+Note that the `deep` option is not available on this system.

 ## The Ugly

 Here are the items that will most likely help you decide if this is a system for you.